damianfrench/AlevelCoursework/README.md

 in that phoneme with pre-recorded frequencies that I created of my speaking each phoneme.

-if this repo is used, take the files titled styles and scripts and add them to a folder called static, then take the .html files and the jpeg files and add them to a folder templates.
+if this repo is used, take the files titled styles and scripts and add them to a folder called static, then take the .html files and the jpeg files and add them to a folder called templates.